ezraroi/Human-AI-Collab/output/concepts.md

 **Winnicott: Potential Space**
 - The transitional zone "neither inside nor outside"
 - Where play, creativity, and True Self can exist
-- FT instantiates this space in AI-human interaction
+- FT unfolds within this space in AI–human interaction

 **Bakhtin: The Dialogical Third (Superaddressee)**
 - Every dialogue contains an implicit third position